logaretm/vee-validate/docs/content/api/composition-helpers.md

 </code-title>

-Returns a computed ref to the specified field's `valid` meta state.
+Returns a computed ref to the specified field's `valid` meta state, inner `value` will be `true` if the field has no errors, and `false` if it has any error message.

 ```js
 import { useIsFieldValid } from 'vee-validate';